johanley/book-les-mots-ont-une-ame/readme.md

 Personally, I'm a bit tired of smooth-right, distorted text.
 I'm inclined nowadays to use jagged-right text.
 When I read such text on the web, I enjoy the calm feeling it gives me.

+**A brain interacts with a page of text in two different ways**:
+- seeing the page as a whole
+- scanning over the word stream (actually reading the text)

+For a jagged-right text, the first brain indeed sees irregularities in the page as a whole, but I assert that the second brain isn't bothered at all by the jaggedness.
+Conversely, the second brain is bothered by distortions in the text such as increases in the width of the space character.

 Paragraph indentation: the smaller it is, the more it helps with fitting words on the line.